2021 Brazilian protests: 7 September: protests

 Bolsonaro flew over the protest with his son, Federal Deputy Eduardo Bolsonaro, Senator Marcos Rogério, and Minister of Defense Braga Netto.
-He also made a speech, where he said that “we can't accept more political arrests in Brazil.
-Either the chief of this Power frames his [minister], or this Power might suffer what we do not want”, making reference to Supreme Court's president Minister Luiz Fux, about the decisions of Minister Alexandre de Moraes.
+He also made a speech, where he said that "we can't accept more political arrests in Brazil.
+Either the chief of this Power frames his [minister], or this Power might suffer what we do not want", making reference to Supreme Court's president Minister Luiz Fux, about the decisions of Minister Alexandre de Moraes.
 The protest gathered 400,000 people.

-During the demonstrations, President Jair Bolsonaro made statements in an electric trio with a critical but controversial tone in Brasilia and São Paulo.
+During the demonstrations, President Jair Bolsonaro made statements in an electric trio with a critical but controversial tone in Brasília and São Paulo.
 In the federal capital, Bolsonaro, without quoting the Supreme Court, saying: "We cannot accept political arrests in our Brazil anymore.
 Either the head of this power frames yours, or that power will suffer what we do not want.
 Because we value, recognize and we know the value of each Power of the Republic".

-In São Paulo, protestors gathered at Paulista Avenue.
+In São Paulo, protesters gathered at Paulista Avenue.
 Some areas with a large concentration of people made unviable moving.
 Near streets had some buses parked, due to caravans coming to São Paulo.
 The protest started in the morning.

 During the demonstrations, pro-Jair Bolsonaro's government truckers organized several national strikes on federal highways.
 The demonstrations were observed in 15 states of Brazil, including: Bahia, Espírito Santo, Paraná, Maranhão, Rio Grande do Sul, Mato Grosso do Sul, Mato Grosso, Santa Catarina, Rio de Janeiro, Roraima, São Paulo and Minas Gerais.

-According to State of Santa Catarina's news portal ND+, south state truckers’ leader, Jair ‘Bala’ Ferraz, confirmed a truckers strike against ‘the abuses of the Supreme Court’.
+According to State of Santa Catarina's news portal ND+, south state truckers' leader, Jair 'Bala' Ferraz, confirmed a truckers strike against 'the abuses of the Supreme Court'.
 The strike started at morning of September 7, with "no day to end".
 Blockades were scheduled at federal highway BR-101, in Maracajá, Arananguá and Santa Rosa do Sul, strategic areas where even small vehicles can not go through.
-Only emergency vehicles and ‘live charge’ were be allowed to pass.
+Only emergency vehicles and 'live charge' were allowed to pass.
 The agency also reported that blockades also happened in Tubarão, Sombrio, São Cristóvão do Sul, São Francisco do Sul, Mafra, Canoinhas, Porto União, Papanduva, Guaramirim, Garuva, Itajaí, and at BR-101's kilometer 25, in Joinville, at the State's north.
-Blockades also happened in Florianópolis’ areas of Palhoça and Biguaçu.
+Blockades also happened in Florianópolis' areas of Palhoça and Biguaçu.